jenishmonpara/AssistantAnalyst/README.md

 * To generate requirements.txt, use "pipreqs ./" in local terminal.
 Incase it already exists, update it using "pipreqs ./ --force"
 * If you are hosting your app on Heroku free hosting service, replace "tensorflow" with "tensorflow-cpu" inside the requirements.txt or else, Heroku will throw an error "compiled slug size : file size too large (max 500 M)".
 * Happy Debugging :P

+## Take aways
+I worked on a Neural Network based stock price forecasting web-app, in which I made a stock price forecasting web-app and achieved RMSE of 1.1% of the stock price.
+I Experimented with different configurations, numbers of layers and training epochs of Neural Network used.
+From this project I gained exposure to Numpy, Pandas, Keras, SKLearn, Yfinance.
+Came to know about efficient, readable and extendable code writing practices along the way.